Pattern Energy Secures Growth In Own Transformation

 I think for the current, and future investors, the risk profile of the company measured by the yield of the 6.67% do not reflect recent events.
 I think PEGI should be between the top dollar paid for an organization like NextEra Partners (NEP) at 3.74% and 6% yield of NRG Yield Inc (NYLD).
 NextEra Energy (NEE) is a powerhouse itself, and I can see investors pay the price for equity of its renewable unit based on the stability of dividend growth foreseen till 2023.
 On the other hand, NYLD does not look as attractive when compared to PEGI after the transformation.
 Its sponsor is troubled and pressured by the activist investors to shed the renewable unit.
 PEGI's investors look toward renewables with emphasis to participate in the paradigm shift taking over global investment focus.
 They also see PEGI as the front runner of that change.

 At my estimates of 5% yield with a yearly dividend of $1.67 per share, the stock price target of $33 becomes a future base.
-I can see PEGI be over $40 with dividend passing $2 yearly dividend, perhaps under 2 or so years.
+I can see PEGI be over $40 with dividend passing $2 per year, perhaps under 2 or so years.
 Both of those targets offer a great return on the current value of shares while discounting the highest dividend value in the sector.

 Disclosure: I am/we are long PEGI, CSIQ.